PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 Runtime paths differ by `59.61541748046875`.
 Emulating one host optimizer's quantized fusion would therefore neither reproduce the unfused ONNX path nor meet the `1e-1` ceiling, so the portable explicit-Q/DQ lowering is retained.

+`rtdetrv4_s.onnx` now executes after wide-integer Sign lowering routes INT64/UINT64 values through FLOAT32 SIGN and casts the `{-1,0,1}` result back to the ONNX integer dtype.
+Casting through FLOAT32 is exact for sign semantics even at integer extrema, unlike narrowing to INT32.
+The model moves from a missing report to an active non-pass with normalized reason `builtin_conv_accumulation_amplified_by_topk`.
+Under the evaluator's required builtin-only LiteRT path, 278 of 300 labels differ after TopK and the score maximum error is `0.37020038068294525`; the aggregate maximum is `79.0` from integer labels.
+With the same artifact and inputs under LiteRT's default XNNPACK delegate, all labels and zero-scaled boxes match exactly and score maximum error is only `4.954636096954346e-6`.
+The evaluator remains builtin-only for portability and dynamic-shape crash isolation; the converter does not make XNNPACK a hidden accuracy dependency or alter TopK tie semantics.

 The root-only Tier 4 gate at commit `0a8ee88` contains 30 models.
 The managed result is `docs/baselines/flatbuffer_direct_tier4_root_0a8ee88.json`: 12